Txnn3r/Txnn3r.github.io/_posts/2023-04-17-SummitCTF.md

 P53756d6d6974435453756d6d6974435453756d6d467b6d30754e745f467b6d30754e745f467b6d30Ðµ337633526553747d337633526553747d33763352
 ```

 Decoding from Hex to ASCII I recieved the following text, which looked to me like a flag!
-However thanks to UDP, it seems it was a bit corrupted and the data was sent multiple times:
+However, it seems it was a bit corrupted and the data was sent multiple times:

 ```
 SummitCTSummitCTSummF{m0uNt_F{m0uNt_F{m03v3ReSt}3v3ReSt}3v3R